KidSysco/jquery-ui-month-picker/README.md

 $('#TextBox1').MonthPicker({ StartYear: 2020, ShowIcon: false });
 $('input[type=month]').MonthPicker().css('backgroundColor', 'lightyellow');
 </pre>

+<h2>Internationalization and Localization i18n</h2>
+<p>All buttons, labels and other text can be changed out using the i18n support.
+Examples needed here.</p>

 <h2>HTML 5 Month Input Support</h2>
 <p>Calling the MonthPicker on HTML 5 Month Input types is currently working.
 The latest version of Chrome shows some nice examples of how this plugin works with the HTML 5 Month Input Type but we still feel that our UI is better than what Chrome offers...
 Wow, did I just say that?
 The jQuery UI month picker UI allows the user to choose any month of the year in a single click, while the Chrome version requires more tinkering.
 The HTML 5 support in Chrome appears to make input masking and validation obsolete, so those should be turned off when using this plugin on an HTML 5 Month Input Type.
 The HTML 5 Month Input Type is the reccomended element to call this plugin on but it is not required.</p>